 Country's best ams tackle the Toboggan at this weekend's PDGA Major

-June 3, 2016 by Steve Hill in Livewire with 0 comments
+June 3, 2016 by Steve Hill in Livewire, News with 0 comments

 Taking place today through Sunday in Milford, Michigan, the United States Amateur Disc Golf Championships – a Professional Disc Golf Association Major event – finds 129 disc golfers from 26 states aiming for the title of best amateur player in the country.